Swedish party calls for bigger bonuses and Svenska Spel break-up

 This report made a number of recommendations to limit match-fixing and unlicensed play, the most significant being a change in approach to offshore operators.

-Rather than considering the Gambling Act to only cover gambling directed at Swedish players, the report suggested that all gambling available to Swedes fall under its remit.
+Rather than considering the Gambling Act to only cover gambling directed at Swedish players, the report suggested that all gambling available to Swedes should fall under its remit.
 This would therefore mean that operators without local licences would be effectively forced to block Swedish customers.